Anish-Mitagar/IndStudySummer23/README.md

    ./multi-container-shutdown.sh

 These steps will guide you through the process of running the experiment.
 Be sure to follow them in sequence for a successful execution.

+### Tips for running commands on Windows

+Download Git

+Open **Git Bash** in the project directory, and run the same command.